near/community/meetings/infra.md

 3) monitoring improvements

 One validator brought up an idea w.r.t centralized log collection service.
 We can use graylog for this.

+## Nov 19th 2020

+Sandi:
+- oncall
+- disable color in logs
+- set up profiler machines on testnet and mainnet.
+Setting up automation to collect flamegraph and call graph daily
+- cron job for betanet nightly release
+- pipeline for mainnet binary and metadata so that we nearup can work well on mainnet

+Mario:
+- Mainnet updates.
+Update archival nodes
+- Terraform for rpc.
+Problem with fast scaling
+- Bridge monitoring
+- debugging public backups

+### Discussion

+hardfork pipeline for betanet when there is a protocol change.
+Bridge monitoring: prometheus poc